asantos00/website/content/blog/error-handling-with-react-and-redux.md

   "errorCode": "1001",
   "errorMessage": "Validation error has occurred.", "errors": {
-    "resourceQuotaDto.cpuLimit": "Must not be null",
+    "description": "Must not be null",
     "name": "Must not be null"
   },
   "errorTimestamp": "2020-03-06T08:14:03.690Z"